 Passing Hollin Hall, the road rises from about 50m to 78m by the time it reaches the turn for Bishop Monkton.
 Then comes a straight, more or less flat section, to Wormald Green.

 The photo above is taken from Monkton Moor garage, at the northern edge of Wormald Green.
 The competitors pass Monkton Moor garage, on their right.

 Here, the road bends round to the right, and there's a short downhill to Wormald Green itself.

 The road is more or less level (at a height of about 60m) from Wormald Green to the next village, South Stainley.
 It follows the route of a dismantled railway from Harrogate to Ripon, which could be turned into a cycle and footpath.

-Luckily for the people who live there, the houses in South Stainley are set back a little, but I saw three horses in a field right by the road.
+Luckily for the people who live there, the houses in South Stainley are set back from the A61, but I saw three horses in a field right by the road.